This site uses cookiesMore Information.

 HOK has had the privilege of contributing to several transformative projects that exemplify our commitment to behavioral health design:

-BayCare Saint Joseph’s North Med-Psych Unit (Tampa, FL): This integrated unit addresses the dual needs of psychiatric and medically acute patients.
+BayCare Saint Joseph’s North Med-Psych Unit (Tampa, Florida): This integrated unit addresses the dual needs of psychiatric and medically acute patients.
 With safety as a priority, the design incorporates ligature-resistant fixtures, sensory rooms and remote monitoring technologies.
-By seamlessly blending medical and psychiatric care and cross-trained staff, the unit provides environment that prioritizes holistic patient needs.
+By blending medical and psychiatric care and relying on cross-trained staff, the unit provides an environment that prioritizes holistic patient needs.

-Crisis Stabilization Units: HOK has worked with several clients to add crisis stabilization units to their trauma care.
+Emergency Stabilization Units: HOK has worked with several clients to add emergency stabilization units to their trauma care.
 These facilities, either co-located with emergency departments or as stand-alone units, provide specialized care for behavioral health emergencies.
-Open layouts enhance observation and patient engagement, reducing reliance on restraints and inpatient admission, improving efficiency and outcomes for those in crisis.
+Open layouts enhance observation and patient engagement, allowing for assessment, treatment and healing.
+This reduces reliance on restraints—physical or chemical—and inpatient admission, improving efficiency and outcomes for those in crisis.

-Davidson County Behavioral Care Center (Memphis, TN): Designed as a diversion unit for low-level offenders, this facility integrates trauma-informed principles to stabilize patients and connect them with community support systems.
-Upon admission to the Behavioral Care Center, patients are put on a treatment plan and begin therapy with providers.
-The BCC’s process and design allows for most patients to be discharged in 3-7 days with continued support from social service agencies.
-The building’s trauma-informed design includes extensive daylighting, nature murals, and acoustically optimized spaces to create calm in a typically stressful environment and facilitate faster recovery and reintegration.
+Davidson County Behavioral Care Center (Nashville, Tennessee): Designed as a diversion unit for low-level offenders, this facility integrates trauma-informed principles to stabilize patients and connect them with community support systems.
+Upon admission to the Behavioral Care Center, patients follow their individualized treatment plan and begin therapy with providers.
+The BCC’s process and design allow for most patients to be discharged in three to seven days with continued support from social service agencies.
+The diversion environment includes extensive daylighting, nature murals and acoustically optimized spaces to create calm in a typically stressful situation and facilitate recovery and reintegration.

 Forensic Psychiatric Facilities & Competency Restoration Units: HOK has worked with several clients to develop high-security psychiatric hospitals dedicated to forensic psychiatric services.
-As state laws shift in addressing underlying behavioral health issues and the criminal justice system, as well as the rising number of long-term commitments, many jurisdictions are facing the shortage of competency restoration services.
-Some are adding these services either in the detention setting or building dedicated high security beds that balance the mission of competency assessment and restoration with long-term therapeutic goals and security needs of this unique client population.
+As states address behavioral health issues in the criminal justice system, the need for specialized facilities is growing—both for people requiring long-term commitment and for those undergoing competency evaluation and restoration.
+Some are adding these services within the detention setting.
+Others are building dedicated high-security beds that balance competency restoration with long-term therapeutic goals and the security needs of this unique population.

 Trends Shaping the Future